Secure Your Smart Television

 Today, most of the televisions being sold are smart TVs.
 And they are spying machines.
 They record and transmit information on your viewing habits and can actively listen to your conversations or can even watch you.
 Here is what you can do to block this spying.

 Today’s smart television is simply one more internet-connected computer, with the difference being that smart TVs provide almost no real security or privacy.
-You are not only at risk at being continually spied upon by your television manufacturer, but also by the entertainment companies that you give access to your television.
+You are at risk at being not only continually spied upon by your television manufacturer, but also by any entertainment companies that you give access to your television.
 Smart televisions are also easily hacked as well.

 Virtually all televisions made today, including the cheapest models, now contain at least some “smart features.”
 Even for those older television sets, set-top boxes like Roku essentially provide a smart television in a box.